darrenks/nibbles/docs/tutorial_ancillary.md

 Note that we can even square strings now.
 E.g. `$"5"` gives `25`.

 It may seem odd that we couldn't define a function without using it.
-But this is codegolf, why would you want to!
+But this is code golf, why would you want to!

 ### Exercise